Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 For passive investors, investing fees are very important.
 Therefore, we need to look at their fees.

 There is no account management fee.
 However, there is a yearly custody fee of 0.10%.
 This fee is paid each quarter (0.025% per quarter).
-There is a minimum of 10 CHF per quarter (40 CHF minimum per year).
-And there is a maximum of 50 CHF per quarter (200 CHF maximum per year).
+The minimum is 10 CHF per quarter (40 CHF minimum per year), and the maximum is 50 CHF per quarter (200 CHF maximum per year).

 While 0.10% may seem like a lot, 40 CHF per year is not unreasonable for small portfolios.
 And with a maximum of 200 CHF per year, it will also be very little for large portfolios.
 This is a reasonable custody fee compared to some Swiss brokers.
 Therefore, I do not believe this custody fee will be an issue for most users.